 Once upon a time there was a princess.
 The princess was named Turandot.
-The princess was extremely beautiful.
-She had a romantic and tender heart.
+She was extremely beautiful.
+She had a romantic and kind heart.
 She was Chinese.
-His father was the king of China.
-But her father was distant; his heart was cold.
+Her father was the Emperor of China.
+But her father was cruel.

-– “Turandot, you will get married immediately!” said her father.
+– “Turandot, you must get married immediately!” said her father.

 – “But Father, I do not want to get married.
-Eventually, I get married, but I do not want to be forced.
-I desire real love,” said Turandot.
+Eventually, I will get married, but I do not want to be forced,” said Turandot.

 – “Yes, Father,” said Turandot sadly.

-The King invited the princes to meet the princess.
-The princes of all the regions arrived in China.
-When the princes arrived, Turandot was forced to say “hello.”
-The princes saw Turandot’s beauty and they were impressed!
-But more importantly: the princes saw the riches of China.
-The palace of his father was enormous with splendid architecture!
-The prince who marries Turandot would be the future king!
+The Emperor invited many princes to meet the princess.
+When the princes arrived, they saw Turandot’s beauty and they were impressed!
+But more importantly, the princes saw the riches of China.
+The palace was enormous!
+The prince who marries Turandot will be the future Emperor!

-All the princes formed a group.
-Together they said, “Turandot, Turandot!
-What a beauty !”
-Prince after prince tried to talk to Turandot, “Turandot, come talk to me!”
+All the princes said, “Turandot, Turandot!
+Talk to me!”
 The princes competed for Turandot’s attention.

-– “No, Turandot, come and speak to me!” said the Prince of Cygon.
+– “No, Turandot, come here!” said the Prince of Thailand.

-– “No, Turandot, ignore these stupid princes.
+– “No, Turandot, ignore them.
 Come and talk to me!” said the Prince of Persia.

 The competition between the princes was intense!
-The more princes competing for her attention, the more the princes wanted the prestige of winning the competition.
-Most of the princes were arrogant.
+But the princes wanted the prestige of winning the competition.
+They were arrogant.
 They just wanted to win.
-It was not real love.
+They did not really love her.

 Turandot was sad.
-She said to the king, “Father, these princes are arrogant.
-They consider me a prize.
-They do not love me.
-It is not real love.
-I do not want to marry them,” said Turandot.
+She said to the Emperor, “Father, these princes are arrogant.
+They just want to win a competition.
+They do not love me, so I do not want to marry them,” said Turandot.

 – ”A competition ?
 The princes want a competition?” said Turandot with a cold, cruel voice.